justunsix/confluence-export-pages-to-pdf/README.md

 [![Gitpod ready-to-code](https://img.shields.io/badge/Gitpod-ready--to--code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/justintungonline/confluence-export-pages-to-pdf)

-## Node.JS Puppeteer Option

-### Why use?
+## Why use?

-#### Advantages
+### Advantages

 - Uses an automated web based login to Confluence on a headless browser to export a PDF using [Confluence's own PDF export](https://confluence.atlassian.com/conf59/export-content-to-word-pdf-html-and-xml-792498686.html).
 - Does not require Confluence API to be turned on to export files.
 - Script can be changed to do any manual steps you can do in a browser (e.g. export to other formats, make changes).

-#### Disadvantages
+### Disadvantages

-- Script is an automated specific case and is not friendly to configuration or accepting parameters.
-For configurable should use the Confluence API or CLI.
+- Script is an automated specific case and is not ideal to configurations or accepting parameters.
+For configurations, use the Confluence API or CLI.

+## Web Automation Option

+## Node.JS Puppeteer Option

 ### Set up